Legacy Archive refers to content archived before the compliance deadline and may qualify for an accessibility exemption.

 You can download reports listing files, usage, and archive records for review or recordkeeping.

 The system records the link and context but does not copy the external content.
+The Archive URL link appears only when the archive feature and manual archive entries are enabled and no active archive already covers the URL.

 The archived page banner only shows contextual notes about archived external resources.